tsokac2/newirishlife/README.md

 * **Google Maps** with a tracker for public transportation and _"Hot"_ locations in Dublin city with 3 markers in different colors for **Dublin Bus**, **Dart Train**, and **Luas** services - **[View Screenshot](https://github.com/tsokac2/newirishlife/blob/main/static/wireframes/google_maps_overview.png)**.

 ## WORK
-Introduction and quick links of the most popular Irish online recruitment sites with an additional section for online education possibilities.
+Introduction and quick links to the most popular Irish online recruitment sites with an additional section for online education possibilities.

 Formatted in two main sub-sections:
 * **_START HERE_** Most popular job search services for the Irish job market.